BAFTA LA Britannia Awards

 Re: BAFTA LA Britannia Awards

-What's age got to do with it?
-And how do you even know how old I am?
+What's age got to do with it? :scratch And how do you even know how old I am?

 fruitbat just added to our ranks.
 Is she too old, too?